 The SPPC shall identify students who are worthy of recognition for academic excellence at the end of the students' first and second years.
-The recognition will be recorded on his/her transcript.

-- The SPPC shall recommend that each student who has a cumulative GPA of at least 3.50 and earns a current term GPA of 3.70 or above, be placed on the Dean's List. - 2.
+- 1. The SPPC shall recommend that each student who has a cumulative GPA of at least 3.50 and earns a current term GPA of 3.70 or above, be placed on the Dean's List. - 2.
 The SPPC shall recommend that each student who has a cumulative GPA of at least 3.70 and earns a current term GPA of 3.90 or above be designated as a Dean's Scholar. - 3.
 In order to be eligible for recommendation for Dean's List or Dean's Scholar recognition, a student may not have an F grade, a D grade or a W (administrative withdrawal) in a course.
 Also, the student may not have an I or X grade from any of the previous semesters.